digiltd/oh-rtd-test/Security.md

 `https://127.0.0.1:8443/openhab.app?sitemap=demo#`

 and the HTTP communication will be encrypted by SSL.
-If one would like to add his own certificates please refer to http://wiki.eclipse.org/Jetty/Howto/Configure_SSL for more information.
+If one would like to add his own certificates please refer to http://wiki.eclipse.org/Jetty/Howto/Configure_SSL for more information or check out the post at https://gist.github.com/jpmens/8029383 which has a step-by-step guide specifically for openHAB users.

 ## Authentication